Global Property Guide - Investment Research

 In 2009, Indec’s Construction Activity Synthetic Index (ISAC) showed a growth rate of only 2.4%, largely due to the effects of the global financial meltdown and the A(H1N1) flu outbreak.
 Housing construction was up 9.5% in 2010.
 The construction sector was strong in 2011, as showed by the 50% increase in the number of new construction permits in Buenos Aires, and the 7.9% rise in Indec’s ISAC.
 Most permits were issued in Palermo (10%), following behind are Belgrano, Villa Urquiza, and Caballito.
 But now pesification has hit property sales, causing real estate companies to shut in Buenos Aires, and hitting economic growth, given that construction contributed 15% of Argentina’s GDP.

-The Thai price index for single detached houses dropped by 1.15% (-3.59% inflation-adjusted) during the year to end-Q2 2012, according to the Bank of Thailand (BOT), the country’s central bank.
+The Thai price index for single detached houses rose by 4.63% (1.48% inflation-adjusted) during the year to end-Q1 2013, the highest year-on-year increase since Q2 2009, based on figures released by the Bank of Thailand (BOT), the country’s central bank.

 In the third quarter of 2010, there was a sharp drop in housing transfers in Greater Bangkok, because of the expiry of property tax incentives in June, according to the Real Estate Information Centre (REIC).
 Transfers fell 42% from the previous quarter, with a large number of transfers rushed through before the tax incentives ended.